-Private taxis are always ready to go on sharing basis since there are more tourists coming in and less taxis.
+Private taxis are always ready to go on a sharing basis since there are more tourists coming in and fewer taxis.
 Another choice is to go to the bus stand for any tempo travelers.

-I on the other hand wanted to see the best view, so we didn’t like the idea of sharing and paid that above mentioned huge amount for private taxi.
+I on the other hand wanted to see the best view, so we didn’t like the idea of sharing and paid the above-mentioned huge amount for a private taxi.

-Then I asked the hotel owner to arrange activa for me for leh sightseeing.
+Then I asked the hotel owner to arrange an Activa for me for Leh local sightseeing.
 It cost me Rs.
-800 till night, 8 pm to be precise.
+800 till night, till 8 pm to be precise.
 I used it to go to Leh Palace, Shanti stupa & Namgyal Monastery; and little roaming around the market.
-Then I saw that the permit office was closed with no people around at 2 afternoon.
+Then I saw that the permit office was closed with no people around at 2 in the afternoon.
 Then I understood that most people go via agent for permits.
 For more details, please take a look at Ladakh Motorcycle Rental Rate List.

-So on 16th it was Eid and we left for Khardungla at 9.30 AM reached at around 11.30 at the top of the peak.
+So on 16th, it was Eid and we left for Khardungla at 9.30 AM.
+We reached at around 11.30 at the top of the peak.
 I was shocked to see how crowded it there was.
-There were people, cabs and tempo travelers all around; so much that even finding a place to park proved to be a tough task.
+There were people, cabs, and tempo travelers all around.
+So much that even finding a place to park proved to be a tough task.
 We waited nearly 15 mins up there.

 Check point before Khardung La